ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/x1tan/CVE-2019-13025](https://github.com/x1tan/CVE-2019-13025) :  ![starts](https://img.shields.io/github/stars/x1tan/CVE-2019-13025.svg) ![forks](https://img.shields.io/github/forks/x1tan/CVE-2019-13025.svg)

 ## CVE-2019-13024
- Centreon 18.x before 18.10.6, 19.x before 19.04.3, and Centreon web before 2.8.29 allows the attacker to execute arbitrary system commands by using the value &quot;init_script&quot;-&quot;Monitoring Engine Binary&quot; in main.get.php to insert a arbitrary command into the database, and execute it by calling the vulnerable page www/include/configuration/configGenerate/xml/generateFiles.php (which passes the inserted value to the database to shell_exec without sanitizing it, allowing one to execute system arbitrary commands).
+ Centreon 18.x before 18.10.6, 19.x before 19.04.3, and Centreon web before 2.8.29 allows the attacker to execute arbitrary system commands by using the value "init_script"-"Monitoring Engine Binary" in main.get.php to insert a arbitrary command into the database, and execute it by calling the vulnerable page www/include/configuration/configGenerate/xml/generateFiles.php (which passes the inserted value to the database to shell_exec without sanitizing it, allowing one to execute system arbitrary commands).